advanced-security/config/README.md

-This allows one to disable the Code Scanning's default query set without having to create a separate configuration file.
+This allows one to disable Code Scanning's default query set without having to create a separate configuration file.
 One can add this to one's Code Scanning workflow file as follows:

 ```yaml
 name: "CodeQL"